MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/topnestedoperator.md

 |---|
 |1149279.5923|

 The following query builds upon the [initial example](#use-the-top-nested-operator) by introducing an extra `top-nested` clause.
 In this new clause, the absence of a numeric specification results in the extraction of all distinct values of `EventType` across the partitions.
-The `max(1)` aggregation function is merely a placeholder, rendering its outcome irrelevant.
-Consequently, the [project-away](projectawayoperator.md) operator is implemented to remove the `tmp` column.
+The `max(1)` aggregation function is merely a placeholder, rendering its outcome irrelevant, so the [project-away](projectawayoperator.md) operator removes the `tmp` column.
 The result shows all event types associated with the previously aggregated data.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAA43OsQ6CQBAE0J6v2BISKdDaxoSODn9gPVaDye1e7gaUxI9XjsZOp52XyfSw6NtZFKl4ESzUKgky0J7sSj0YQlsuC6XJlye5jdoxql1B3/6QvU3RyV++WX2rQ2eOMZr+8pT9evS8BNn24QMdyfOzbKrP+xDtLg41Pzh3b61gghvcAAAA" target="_blank">Run the query</a>